 In keeping with its new grown-up personality, the Fabia is more refined than before too.
 Not only is its ability to soak up a rough road commendable, it's good at keeping wind and tyre noise at a low hum.

 Skoda Fabia dashboard

 Moving to the same underpinnings as the Volkswagen Polo and SEAT Ibiza hasn't just increased space, it has also given Skoda's designers access to a new generation of technology.
 This means its infotainment is far more contemporary, with a central touchscreen measuring up to 9.2 inches in size.
 This setup looks modern and boasts slick graphics that are easy to read but it is slightly slower to load and less responsive than some rival systems.
-While analogue gauges are still standard, an optional digital instrument display also arrives in the Fabia for the first time, and it feels a world away from the basic dials fitted into earlier generations of Skoda’s supermini.
+While analogue gauges are still standard, an optional digital instrument display is also available in the Fabia for the first time, and it feels a world away from the basic dials fitted into earlier generations of Skoda’s supermini.
 We’re not sure how much people will use some of its screen layouts, though, including one which just shows the car's speed and range in a large font – presumably to avoid other distractions on a long motorway drive at night.